Our Team

 BCBA, NYS-LBA

-Rachel King is the Training Director at Helping Hands ABA.
-She is a Board Certified Behavior Analyst and New York State Licensed Behavior Analyst living and working in New York City.
-She studied psychology in her undergraduate years at Ball State University and received her Bachelor of Science degree.
+Rachel is the Training Director at Helping Hands ABA.
+She is a Board-Certified Behavior Analyst® and New York State Licensed-Behavior Analyst living and working in New York City.
+She studied psychology at Ball State University and received her Bachelor of Science.
 An interest in therapy and working with children led her to a job upon graduation implementing therapy rooted in the principles of Behavior Analysis at a clinic in Indianapolis, IN.
-She soon decided to continue her education in the field and earned her Master’s degree in Applied Behavior Analysis.
+She soon decided to continue her education in the field and earned her master’s degree in Applied Behavior Analysis.

 BCBA, NYS-LBA